-The brand Keurig is synonymous with pod coffee makers in the U.S., so it’s no surprise that, according to our 2018 survey, the brand constitutes 80 percent of the single-serve coffee makers purchased by CR members in recent years.
-The next most-popular brands among CR members are Nespresso and Cuisinart, with just 6 percent and 5 percent of the share, respectively.
-Our survey data seems to corroborate Keurig’s popularity, because its machines rate Excellent for owner satisfaction.
+The brand Keurig is synonymous with pod coffee makers in the U.S., so it’s no surprise that, according to our 2021 survey, the brand constitutes 74 percent of the single-serve coffee makers purchased by CR members in recent years.
+The next most-popular brands among CR members are Nespresso and Cuisinart, with just 13 percent and 6 percent of the share, respectively.
+Our survey data seems to corroborate Keurig’s popularity, as its machines rate Excellent for owner satisfaction.

-Though pod machines are popular, they aren't the best brewers.
+Though pod machines are popular, they aren’t the best brewers.
 In our tests, none receive higher than a Good rating for taste.
 Then there are the pods themselves.
 Billions of them have ended up in landfills.
 But you can recycle some pods.
-In fact, Keurig claims all of its pods will be recyclable by the end of the year.
+In fact, all Keurig pods are now recyclable, if you separate the foil lid and plastic cup from the grounds.

 Here is a superb single-serve coffee maker from Nespresso, which rates Excellent for both predicted reliability and owner satisfaction: